HairoHeria/ebook-to-pdf-converter-via-sharex/README.md

 ![Capture last region hotkey on ShareX](ShareX.png)

+Once you have set the last region hotkey, take a sample screenshot using ShareX, and press F3 to see if it captures the same region as intended.

-If you have a different hotkey, make sure to change it appropriately within the code:
+If you have a different hotkey setting, make sure to change it appropriately within the code:

 ![Change hotkey in the code](Code.png)